thecuriouscoding/build-your-own-redis-server/README.md

-# PART 4
+# PART 5
-This branch pertains to the addition of "Snapshot" persistence mode which will enable the application to create a snapshot at every configured seconds.
-Persistence mode by default is in-memory and flag `persistence` with value `snapshot` or `inmemory` can be utilised to enable the applicable functionality.
-Flag `snapshot-interval` can be utilised to configure snapshot interval.
+This branch pertains to the addition of "Append-only File" persistence mode which will enable the application to add all write related operations onto the logs file which will be used to replay and take system to the last running state once server restarts.
+Persistence mode by default is in-memory and flag `persistence` with value `snapshot`, `aof` or `inmemory` can be utilised to enable the applicable functionality.

 # How to run
-You can run ```go run . -"persistence"=snapshot -"snapshot-interval"=10s``` and then connect to server via redis-cli and try performing SET, GET, DEL and EXPIRE commands.
+You can run ```go run . -"persistence"=aof``` and then connect to server via redis-cli and try performing various commands.

 # Command Usage
 1. SET - SET enables to push a key-value pair of string type onto the server.<br>